M-J-Robbins/good-email-code/email-enhancements/css-triangles.md

+---
+layout: default
+title: CSS Triangles
+description:  A triangle shape, made with code to avoid using an image.
+group: "enhancements"
+order: 2.3
+---

 # CSS triangles
 I originally wrote about this back in 2014 on my old site.
 So reposting with some small updates.